uw-dims/dims-ad/docs/source/dimsdetaileddesign.rst

 ..

-Figure :ref:`DIMSTrident` depicts the communication flows between components within the DIMS code base, and those within the Trident (ops-trust portal re-write) code base at a logical level.
+Figure :ref:`dimsTrident` depicts the communication flows between components within the DIMS code base, and those within the Trident (ops-trust portal re-write) code base at a logical level.
 Both DIMS and Trident have architecturally split their back end data stores from the front end user interfaces (each having a command line interface and a web application graphical user interface.)

-.. _DIMSTrident:
+.. _dimsTrident:

 .. figure:: images/DIMS-Trident-v1.png
    :figwidth: 50%
-   :align: right
+   :align: center

    DIMS and Trident Component Interfaces